vlayer-xyz/vlayer/book/src/features/teleport.md

 # Teleport

+## Ethereum ecosystem of chains
-The Ethereum ecosystem is fragmented.
-There are EVM chains like Arbitrum, Optimism, zkSync, Aleph Zero, Base and many more.
-Building applications that use multiple chains can be difficult.
-However, we believe that cross-chain capabilities are worth exploring.
+The Ethereum ecosystem is fragmented, consisting of various EVM chains such as Arbitrum, Optimism, Base, and many more.
+Developing applications that interact with multiple chains used to be challenging, but Teleport makes it easy.

-That's where the **Teleport** feature comes in.
-We introduced the `setChainId(uint chainId)` function, which allows you to switch the next call context to another chain:
+## Teleporting betweens chains
+`setChainId(uint chainId)` function, availble in Prover contracts, allows to switch context of execution to another chain.
+It takes a single argument `chainId`, which specifies the chain in the context of which the next function call will be executed.

+## Example

+Example below ilustrates checking NFT balances on two different chains.

 ```solidity
 contract NftOwnership is Prover {